NixImagery/Niximagery/source/Stories/2022/2022-12-05-school-sketches.md

 # School sketches

 During late November and early December, my job has required me to make visits to schools.
 The schedule can be challenging so I always try to arrive around 20 minutes early so as to check any messages, and enter the school with grace and dignity.
-On this cycle of visits, I thought I'd use the extra time to practice some sketching.
+On this cycle of visits, I thought I'd use the extra time to also practice some sketching.

 !!! info inline ""
     ![](/img/sketches/22-11-15-Linlithgow.JPG)